 Incision lines are required as part of breast augmentation surgery in order to complete breast augmentation surgery.
+Hence, minimizing incision line prominence during breast augmentation is important for aesthetic purposes.
 The breast incision is required to dissect down to the pectoralis muscle and then must be long enough to allow for dissection and visualization of the breast pocket.

 Finally, the breast incision must be large enough to allow for the placement of breast implants.
 Minimizing incision line prominence during breast augmentation is often the priority of patients.